rafipiccolo/dockercron/README.md

     docker-compose up -d

+# Update

+    cd dockercron
+    git pull
+    cd ..
+    docker-compose build dockercron
+    docker-compose up -d dockercron

-# environment
+# Config

+**environment** variables available :

-- INFLUXDB : (optional) the influxdb url used to push data.
+- INFLUXDB : (optional)
+The influxdb url used to push data. exemple of data written to influxdb :
+    dockercron,cronname=test ms=246.950014,exitCode=0 1588797072250

-- VERBOSE : (optional) (default 0) set 1 or true to see debug informations
+- VERBOSE : (optional) (default 0)
+set 1 or true to see debug informations

+**labels** format:

+    - "cron.{cronname}.{option}={value}"

+command

+    - "cron.test.command=echo hi" :
+    # to execute the cron command we use sh -c command
+    # the command is executed on the docker container itself
+    # so "sh" and the other binaries you want to use must exist in the container.

+schedule

+    - "cron.test.schedule=* * * * * *"
+    # jobs schedule have second precision

+no-overlap

+    - "cron.test.no-overlap=true"
+    # prevent a job to start again if already running

 # How it works